skip to main content

 3 ways to improve your credit

 Hopefully reviewing your credit report helps you gain a better understanding of your financial habits.
-When reviewing your credit report, look for late or missed payments and high balances, which could be opportunities for building your score.
+Remember to look for late or missed payments and high balances, which could be opportunities to build your score.

 No. 1: Pay down credit card debt